Ileana D'Cruz

-Ileana D'Cruz (born 1 November 1986) is a Portuguese actress who primarily appears in Telugu and Hindi films.
+Ileana D'Cruz (born 1 November 1986) is an Indian-born Portuguese actress who primarily appears in Hindi and Telugu films.
 She is the recipient of several accolades including a Filmfare Award and a Filmfare Awards South.

 D'Cruz made her screen debut in 2006 with the Telugu-language romantic-drama film Devadasu, a commercial success, which won her the Filmfare Award for Best Female Debut - South.
 D'Cruz established herself as a leading actress in Telugu cinema with successful films including Pokiri (2006), Jalsa (2008), Kick (2009), and Julayi (2012).
 She also starred in the Tamil film Nanban (2012), which was a commercial success.
 D'Cruz expanded to Hindi cinema in 2012 with Anurag Basu's comedy-drama Barfi!, for which she won the Filmfare Award for Best Female Debut.
 She then played the leading lady in the box office successes—romantic comedy Main Tera Hero (2014), and the crime thrillers Rustom (2016) and Raid (2018).

 In addition to her acting career, D'Cruz is a prominent celebrity endorser for brands and products.
 D'Cruz is married to Michael Dolan, with whom she has two sons.